-I think the most interesting point I took away from this book were Rappaport’s description of that last point; how tea blending evolved.
+I think the most interesting part I took away from this book were Rappaport’s description of that last point; how tea blending evolved.
 I got to see the history of how my current career track got to where it is today.
-And because this company is so old, see evidence of that change.
+And because my company is so old, see evidence of that change.

 Tea blending, she explains, was originally a show of the grocer’s skill.
 People made a living on their reputation for blending imported teas, on the spot, into house-blends, and for specific customers.
 Something I see today in the old blend book we keep at work.
-Prepackaging did a way with that–tea was pre-blended and pre-packaged, so you didn’t get a choice in your cuppa.
+Prepackaging did away with that–tea was pre-blended and pre-packaged, so you didn’t get a choice in your cuppa.
 Sold on the reputation that this was ‘cleaner’.
-Teas started selling on brand recognition, and it allowed for more reach, a benefit for big importers, but at the expense of the grocer’s trade.
+Teas started selling on brand recognition instead, and this allowed for more reach, a benefit for big importers, but at the expense of the grocer’s trade.

 A lot of tea companies changed with the times, moved away from blending and towards packaging (it first came about in the 1870s, but took several more decades to catch on). it’s only been the past few decades that there’s been a resurgence of hand-weighed tea, in the form of specialty shops.
 At least around here.